-The IP address entries for IB interfaces in /etc/hosts on xCAT management nodes should have the node short hostname and the unique IB interface name in them.
-The format should be <ip\address\for\this\ib\interface node\short\hostname-ib\interfacename>.
+The IP address entries for IB interfaces in /etc/hosts on xCAT managed nodes should have the node short hostname and the unique IB interface name in them.
+The format should be <ip address for this ib interface node short hostname-ib interfacename>.